uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/QCA_Analysis/readme.md

 Procedure draft:
 - enter debug state, by setting ScanChain2.EmbeddedICE.DebugControlRegister.DBGRQ = 1
 - core does not execute instructions
+- check whether ARM or Thumb was active
+    - examine bit 4 of the EmbeddedICE.DebugStatusRegister
 - provide instructions to the core via ScanChain1.INSTR
+- From page B-20: With the processor in the ARM state, typically the first instruction to execute is:
+STMIA R0, {R0-R15}
+This instruction causes the contents of the registers to appear on the data bus.
+You can then sample and shift out these values.

+Reading memory: "The state of the system memory can be fed back to the debug host by using system speed load multiples and debug speed store multiples." (from page B-21)